d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 \setstretch{1.25}

-Section 3.4 presents five tutorials on analyzing two quantitative variables in R.  We recommend you complete all five.
+Section 3.4 presents five tutorials on analyzing two quantitative variables in `R`.
+We recommend you complete all five.

 #### Notes {-}